 Crane hire is one of the most variable factors in an installation, as they are always site-specific and heavily impacted by the ease of access to the property.
 Most reputable crane hire companies offer a free site assessment and quote.

 Every Plungie is supplied with its primary plumbing fixtures pre-fitted.
-This includes the skimmer box, hydro-static valve, and the provisions for general filtration and safety suction and spare lines.
+This includes the skimmer box and provisions for general filtration.

 The pool requires a plumb-up service to connect the general filtration equipment to these pre-fitted provisions.
 Depending on the chosen equipment, this can be completed by a pool service professional, builder, pool builder, or a plumber.